organicmaps/organicmaps/docs/INSTALL.md

 Clone the repository including all submodules (see [Special cases options](#special-cases-options) below):

-(if you plan to contribute and propose pull requests then use a web interface at https://github.com/organicmaps/organicmaps to fork the repo first and use your fork's url in the command below)
+(if you plan to contribute and propose pull requests then use a web interface at https://github.com/organicmaps/organicmaps to fork the repository first and use your fork's URL in the command below)

 ```bash
 git clone --recurse-submodules https://github.com/organicmaps/organicmaps.git
 ```

-Go into the cloned repo:
+Go into the cloned repository:
 ```bash
 cd organicmaps
 ```

-Configure the repository for an opensource build:
+Configure the repository for an open source build:

 (if you plan to publish the app privately in stores check [special options](#special-cases-options))